If you are at risk of developing heart failure, you can take steps to prevent it by adhering to the following recommended lifestyle guidelines:

 Too much sodium has been linked to high blood pressure.
 Aim for sodium levels less than 2,300 mg per day.
 Read food labels to find the hidden sodium in your diet in addition to limiting use of table salt.

 The DASH diet is a plan designed to help reduce blood pressure.

 To help reduce your risk of developing heart failure, aim to moderate your alcohol intake.
-This means a maximum of two drinks per day for men, and a maximum of one drink per day for women.
-Be aware that alcohol also may react with certain medications you may already be taking for other conditions.
+This means a maximum of 2 drinks per day for men, and a maximum of 1 drink per day for women.
+Be aware that alcohol also may react with certain medicines you may already be taking for other conditions.

 For people who have not yet developed heart failure, regular aerobic exercise, such as brisk walking, using a stationary bike, or treadmill is recommended.
 Generally, it is recommended that you exercise at least 30 minutes per day on most days of the week.
 If you have a sedentary job, it may be beneficial to aim for 60 minutes of exercise a day.
 Overall, exercise will strengthen the heart muscle and lower blood pressure.

 Talk to your doctor before starting any exercise program.